 - Bright-spot moms fed their children four times instead of twice a day.
 In total they did not give their children more food they just spread it out over the course of the day (malnourished children could only process a limited amount of food at one time).

 - These moms were actively involved in feeding their children.
 Rather than just having them eat out of a communal bowl, these mothers encouraged their children to eat and hand-fed them if necessary, even when the children were not feeling well and did not want to eat.

 - Bright-spot moms also added bits of crab and shrimp from the rice paddies to the rice as well as sweet potato greens (considered a low class food).

 - He then worked with the villagers and "designed a program in which fifty malnourished families, in groups of ten, would meet at a hut each day and prepare food.
 These families were required to bring shrimp, crabs, and sweet-potato greens.
 The mothers washed their hands with soap and cooked the meal together."

 The problem was solved using the local wisdom of the village.
 No earth shattering discoveries taking years of research were needed nor were millions of dollars required to change a host of social and infrastructural issues.
 Simply looking for small pockets of success, in the otherwise dismal world of children's health in rural Vietnam; then shining a light on it.

-Don't we sometimes look at our environment, whether it be work, civic, or home, and feel overwhelmed by the myriad of apparent obstacles to achieve success.
-Some of these are ones we have little control over and would seemingly require more time and money than we have to overcome.
-However, if we are willing to look for them, it is always possible to find small areas of success that we can build on.
+We sometimes look at our environment, whether it be work, civic, or home, and feel overwhelmed by the myriad of apparent obstacles to achieve success.
+Some of these are ones we have little control over and require more time and money than we have to overcome.
+However, if we are willing to look for “bright spots”, it is generally possible to find small areas of success that we can build on.